kocgo/form-api/README.md

-# form-api

-# Forms API – Latest Design Snapshot
+# Forms API – Design v5 (Validation Schema Dropped)

-This is the current agreed API design for our config‑driven form system.
-Implementation comes later.
+This is the current agreed API design for our config‑driven form system **without `validationSchema`**.
+All validation is expressed via field and form validators.

 ---